Thermal Hall conductivity near field-suppressed magnetic order in a Kitaev-Heisenberg model

-To summarize, we studied the temperature dependence of thermal Hall conductivity of the $J$-$K$ Kitaev-Heisenberg model for Zeeman fields in the $(111)\parallel \mathbf{c}$ direction using a purification based finite temperature Tensor Network technique that goes down to $K/T \approx 100.$ We make no prior assumption about the nature of the quasiparticles, whether fractionalized ones or spin waves.
-In the Kitaev limit ($J/K$=0,) we focused on fields $h>0.02 K$ where ITO has substantially degraded, extending the understanding of thermal Hall conductivity to the topologically trivial phase in the neighborhood of ITO.
+To summarize, we studied the temperature dependence of thermal Hall conductivity of the Kitaev-Heisenberg model for Zeeman fields in the $(111)\parallel \mathbf{c}$ direction using a purification based finite temperature Tensor Network technique that goes down to $K/T \approx 100.$ We make no prior assumption about the nature of the quasiparticles, whether fractionalized ones or spin waves.
+In the Kitaev limit, we focused on fields $h/K\geq 0.025$ from the boundary of the ITO phase any beyond into the polarized paramagnetic phase.
 We found that $\kappa_{xy}/T$ features a low-temperature peak whose value approaches half-quantization at the lower end of our field range, and continuously declines with increasing $h,$ approaching zero at larger fields.
-We associate the low-temperature peak with gapped edge modes expected in the absence of Ising topological order.
-After peaking, $\kappa_{xy}/T$ monotonously decreases with increasing temperature as predicted for vison fluctuation effects \cite{guo2020gauge}, but unlike the prediction from earlier works, shows no sign of saturation at high temperatures.
-To understand the effect of Heisenberg perturbations we considered the cases $J/K=0.1$ within the spin liquid phase (but close to the SDW phase boundary), and $J/K=0.2,\,0.3$ that lie well within the stripy SDW phase.
-Characteristically deep minima were seen in the isomagnetic curves of $\kappa_{xy}/T$ versus $T,$ significantly exceeding half-quantization of the ITO phase, reminiscent of the experimental observations in $\alpha$-RuCl$_3.$ Although many of our observations are consistent with vison fluctuation effects, the large extrema in $\kappa_{xy}/T$ in the vicinity of field-suppressed magnetic order are not.
-At higher fields, any partially revived topological order seen after destruction of SDW order gets suppressed again, resulting in the polarized phase with small thermal Hall effects.
+We associate the low-temperature peak with gapped edge modes expected in the absence of Ising topological order \cite{senthil_2022translation}.
+After peaking, $\kappa_{xy}/T$ monotonously decreases with increasing temperature reminiscent of vison fluctuation effects \cite{guo2020gauge}.
+For higher fields $h/K \gtrsim 0.1,$ we made a spin-wave treatment and found $\kappa_{xy}/T$ qualitatively agrees with the tensor network calculations, indicating a smooth crossover from a fermionic spinon picture to a bosonic spin-wave one.
+The spin-wave calculations are performed using the formalism of Refs. \cite{kapustin_thermal,guo_thermal} correctly account for energy magnetization effects, and the results differ from an earlier one \cite{mcclarty2018topological} that suggests nonvanishing $\kappa_{xy}/T$ at high temperatures.